 When people are first infected, symptoms of fever, rashes, swollen lymph nodes, and fatigue may last a few days to several weeks.

 Many infected people remain well for more than a decade.

 About half of untreated people become ill and develop AIDS, defined by the presence of serious infections and cancers, within about 10 years.

 Blood tests to check for HIV antibody and to measure the amount of HIV virus can confirm the diagnosis.

-HIV drugs (antiretroviral drugs), usually three or more taken together, can stop HIV from reproducing, strengthen the immune system, and thus make people less susceptible to infection, but the drugs cannot, with rare exceptions, eliminate HIV, which persists in an inactive form.
+HIV drugs (antiretroviral drugs)—two, three, or more taken together—can stop HIV from reproducing, strengthen the immune system, and thus make people less susceptible to infection, but the drugs cannot eliminate HIV, which persists in an inactive form.

 HIV infections may be caused by one of two retroviruses, HIV-1 or HIV-2.
-HIV-1 has caused a worldwide epidemic, but HIV-2 remains limited to West Africa.
+HIV-1 causes most HIV infections worldwide, but HIV-2 causes many HIV infections in West Africa.

 AIDS is the most severe form of HIV infection.
 HIV infection is considered to be AIDS when at least one serious complicating illness develops or the number (count) of CD4+ lymphocytes decreases substantially.